Canderson0456/Me/README.md

 # A description on your's truly!
 Hello, my name is Chase.
-I have recent knowledge on C, and old knowledge on Python, JavaScript, and HTML.
+I have recent knowledge on C and lua, and old knowledge on Python, JavaScript, and HTML.

 I am currently majored in Computer Engineering.